top of page

 This is a structured speaking course designed to help you use Gaelic in real-life situations.

 This communication course is designed to help you move beyond recognising Gaelic and start using it with confidence.
+Each Tweederick story will be covered over 2 lessons, where reading, listening to someone, on-the-spot thinking, confident presentation and answering speed become the focus learning points.

 You won’t be expected to understand everything straight away, and you don’t need a large vocabulary to begin.
 Instead, you will work with a small number of patterns and learn how to use them clearly and naturally.
 By doing this, you build confidence from the start, using what you already know rather than waiting until you feel “ready”.